braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 ### 1.4.2 Postulate: Vacuum Repertoire {#1.4.2}

+:::warning[**Restriction of the Vacuum Repertoire to Primitive Edge Operations due to Catalytic Reciprocity**]

+The set of fundamental kinematic operations available to the Universal Constructor is restricted exclusively to the following primitives:
+1.  **Edge Addition ($\mathfrak{T}_{add}$):** The insertion of a directed edge $(u, v)$ into $E$, subject to the monotonic timestamp assignment.
+2.  **Edge Deletion ($\mathfrak{T}_{del}$):** The removal of a directed edge $(u, v)$ from $E$.
+The theory admits no primitives for the direct creation or destruction of vertices independent of edge topology; vertices emerge solely as the endpoints of relations.

-:::warning[**Restriction of the Vacuum Repertoire to Primitive Edge Operations**] The Postulate of the Vacuum Repertoire delimits the kinematic capabilities of the fundamental substrate to exactly two primitive operations: Edge Addition ($\mathfrak{T}_{add}$) and Edge Deletion ($\mathfrak{T}_{del}$).
+The Postulate of the Vacuum Repertoire delimits the kinematic capabilities of the fundamental substrate to exactly two primitive operations.
 This restriction asserts that the unmediated vacuum possesses no intrinsic capacity for higher-order transformations; operations such as simultaneous multi-edge generation, non-local topological swaps, or geometric smoothing do not exist as fundamental primitives.
 Instead, the theory mandates that all complex structural evolution derives exclusively from the iterative composition of these binary edge fluxes.
 The ambient relational structure functions as the auto-catalyst for these operations, requiring no extrinsic constructor to drive the basal dynamics.
 By confining the repertoire to this symmetric duality, the postulate enforces an ontological neutrality, ensuring that physical laws emerge not from ad hoc kinematic privileges but as constraint-based filters acting upon a uniform combinatorial potential.

 ### 1.4.3 Commentary: Primitive Tasks {#1.4.3}

-:::info[**Symmetry of Edge Creation and Deletion as Fundamental Fluxes**] In the architecture of Graph Rewriting Systems, the foundational primitive manifests as vertex substitution: the targeted replacement of a local subgraph motif via a rewrite rule $A \to B$, where $A$ and $B$ denote finite templates matched isomorphically within $G$.
+:::info[**Symmetry of Edge Creation and Deletion as Fundamental Fluxes**]

+In the architecture of Graph Rewriting Systems, the foundational primitive manifests as vertex substitution: the targeted replacement of a local subgraph motif via a rewrite rule $A \to B$, where $A$ and $B$ denote finite templates matched isomorphically within $G$.
 For Quantum Braid Dynamics, this primitive realizes exclusively through two symmetric tasks on $E$:

   - **$\mathfrak{T}_{add}$**: The transformation $G \to G + e$, where $e = (u, v) \notin E$ and $u \neq v$, accretes the novel causal link with emergent timestamp $H(e) = t_L$ via the rewrite rule.
 This task instantiates a primitive causal relation, extending the relational horizon and enabling mediated influences (e.g., closing a compliant 2-path to nucleate a 3-cycle quantum of geometry [(§2.3.2)](axioms#2.3.2)).